 The output shows that CART just beat out Random Forest in terms of classification accuracy.
 In this case I prefer the CART model because of the easily interpretable tree form of the output and the improved accuracy.
 Regardless of which model you might choose, the fact that anybody is able to create machine learning models with just a few lines of code is one of the coolest features of R.

-To summarize the demonstration today, I collected data into R via an Amazon Redshift cluster in Panoply, visualized it, created predictive models, and tested their accuracy.
 Hopefully as I went through this exercise you considered the problems unique to your organization that could be better understood through these techniques and technologies.
 This combination of R and Panoply might be the key to the next game-changing insight within your organization.
 Good luck and happy coding!